pandaxin8/flame-tutorial/README.md

-# flame_tutorial
+# Flame Tutorial

-A new Flutter project.
+A tutorial on Flame Platformers for Flutter Development.
+This is a Klondlike-game.

 ## Getting Started